oracle-livelabs/adb/shared/adb-application-migration/translate-postgre-sql-statements-to-oracle-sql/translate-postgre-sql-statements-to-oracle-sql.md

 ### **Objectives**

 In this lab, you will:
-- Connect to your ADB Instance
+- Connect to your ADB Instance using SQL Worksheet
 - Use the `DBMS_CLOUD_MIGRATION.MIGRATE_SQL` Procedure to Translate a PostgreSQL statement to Oracle SQL
 - Use the `DBMS_CLOUD_MIGRATION.MIGRATE_SQL` Function to Translate a PostgreSQL Statement to Oracle SQL